 "Oh, Buffy, you know that doesn't mean anything.
-Angel is still totally in love with you."
+Angel's still totally in love with you."

 She looked around.
 "Where's Dawn?"

 "Patrolling with Spike and Faith."
-At her look, Willow defended the others.
+At her look, Willow raised a hand.
 "You really shouldn't be seen, Buffy.
 You know that.
 That's why they didn't ask you to come."

 "You know what I mean."
 She dropped the subject as she saw Giles come out.

 "We're all set, Amy.
 Angel's already making some calls.
 It may take a bit longer than we thought.
 He wants you to become a familiar face around the shelter so that when you do 'suddenly' remember who you are there will be a number of people to back the story up.
 Do you mind living a lie for a week or so?"